araobp/ultrasonic-communication/README.md

 ## Current work

-### Orthogonal chirp
+### Orthogonal chirp (baseband) instead of IQ modulation

 I have made simulation on Orthogonal chirp (mixing cosine chirp and sine chirp), and I confirmed that it increases the gain on the receiver.
+I also simulated synchronouos addition that also improves SNR.

 ==> [Simulation](./simulation/OrthogonalChirp.ipynb)